Setup Cisco Optical Site Manager

 • Interactive Web-UI

-This configuration must be completed before activating Cisco Optical Site Manager on the device.
+This configuration is optional and must be completed before activating Cisco Optical Site Manager on the device.
 Use the device's CLI in COSM configuration mode to enable or disable interfaces individually.
 The default NETCONF port is 2022.
 You may change this port during configuration.

 Before you begin

-Ensure that Cisco Optical Site Manager is configured in standalone or HA mode.
+Ensure that Cisco Optical Site Manager is configured Standalone or High Availability mode.

-Follow these steps to enable or disable Cisco Optical Site Manager interfaces.
+Follow these steps to enable or disable Cisco Optical Site Manager north-bound interfaces.

 Procedure